laminlabs/lamindb/docs/guide/index.md

 - We recommend using [JupyterLab](https://jupyterlab.readthedocs.io/) for best notebook tracking experience.
 ```

-📬 [Reach out](https://lamin.ai/contact) to learn about data modules that connect your assays & workflows within our data platform enterprise plan.
+📬 [Reach out](https://lamin.ai/contact) to learn about schema modules that connect your assays & workflows within our data platform enterprise plan.

 ```{toctree}
 :hidden: